source-academy/general/instructor/github/README.md

 1. Navigate to the Organization's GitHub page.
 2. Create a new repository named 'course-info'.
 3. In this repository, create a new file 'course-info.json'.
-The format of this file is detailed below:
+A sample format for this file is detailed below:
 ```json
 course-info
 {